Who We Are

 , senior teacher at Spirit Rock and founder of Mountain Stream Meditation Center

 in Nevada City, CA, has been our mentoring teacher since 1993.
-John leads a 5-day residential meditation retreat for us at Lake Tahoe’s Camp Galilee in August (see retreat schedule), as well as offering one or two weekend nonresidential retreats in northern Nevada each year.
+John leads a 5-day residential meditation retreat for us at Lake Tahoe’s Camp Galilee in August every other year (see retreat schedule), as well as offering one or two weekend nonresidential retreats in northern Nevada each year.

 has studied the dhamma and practiced insight meditation since 1975.
 He served for many years at the Insight Meditation Society in Massachusetts as Executive Director, Board member and senior teacher of the annual three month retreat.
 As a monk in Burma for 5 years under the guidance of Sayadaw U Pandita he undertook intensive, silent practice of insight and loving-kindness meditations.Steve is a co-founding teacher of the Vipassana Metta Foundation’s

 dharma sanctuary and hermitage on Maui.
 He directs the Burma Schools Project

 , building schools and clinics in Burma and supporting monastics and nuns.

 has been practicing meditation since 1985 and is the senior American student of the late Ven.
 Ayya Khema.
 She confirmed his practice and requested that he begin teaching.
 Leigh assisted Ven.
 Ayya Khema starting in 1994, and has been leading retreats on his own since 1997 in both Europe and North America.